How we work with the NHS

 - Technical stability

-Clinical survey data from a Trial in partnership with Norwich University Hospital in the UK with 100 postnatal patients during the 2020 COVID-19 lockdown.
+Clinical survey data from a MUTU Trial in partnership with Norwich & Norfolk University Hospital NHS Trust with 100 postnatal patients during the 2020 COVID-19 lockdown.

 Results demonstrated significant improvements across all physical and mental health symptoms, including prolapse, bladder weakness and diastasis recti.